 Blue Spotted Salamander

 The amphibian can be 5 inches long with blue specs on its body.
 It is much heavier than the red back.
 It returns to water to breed.
-Tadpoles emerge from the eggs and go through a metamorphosis limilar to frogs.
+Tadpoles emerge from the eggs and go through a metamorphosis similar to frogs.

 This toad is common in my yard and garden.
 They hang out at night under the light on my garage where they feed on insects.
 They will eat almost anything moving and small enough to fit in the mouth.

-The frog is slightly larger than the leopard frog and smaller than a bullfrog.
+The green frog is slightly larger than the leopard frog and smaller than a bullfrog.
 Occasionally I find juveniles in my yard at night in late Summer and early Fall.
 It is too dry for them during the day.